Ananya2003Gupta/Beginners-Guide-to-Docker/docs/GettingStartedWithDocker/InstallingDocker.md

 - Go to the Docker website and download the [Docker Desktop installer for macOS](https://docs.docker.com/desktop/install/mac-install/).
 - Open the downloaded DMG file and drag the Docker icon to the Applications folder.
 - Launch Docker from the Applications folder.
 You might be asked to provide your system password to complete the installation.
 - Docker Desktop should now be installed and running.
-You'll see a whale icon in your menu bar.
+You'll see Docker icon in your menu bar.

 ## Installing Docker on Linux:
 Installing [Docker on Linux](https://docs.docker.com/desktop/install/linux-install/) varies depending on the specific distribution you're using.
 Here's a general outline: